booleanbites/houzi-doc/_docs/hooks-widgets/11_icon_for_terms_home.md

 `Project_HOME  > lib > hooks_v2.dart`

 Look for the `getElegantHomeTermsIconMap()` method.
-Then look for _iconMap, and edit existing or add new entry for your desired term, add the slug-name of your term eg:
+Then look for _iconMap, and edit existing or add new entry for your desired term, add the slug-name of your term.

+#### Use Google Material Icon

+You can return Google Material Icon library icon as term for a slug, as below:

 ```dart
 Map<String, dynamic> _iconMap = {